 Leading scorer: Ali Alipour - 4 goals

 Kashima Antlers finished their group stage campaign as Group H runners-up after registering two wins, three draws and one loss, to book a spot in the Round of 16 against Shanghai SIPG.

-Go Aiwa’s side claimed a 3-1 win in the first leg, which gave Kashima the confidence they needed in the second leg.
+Go Oiwa’s side claimed a 3-1 win in the first leg, which gave Kashima the confidence they needed in the second leg.

 Despite Shanghai forward Hulk’s brace in the return leg, Shoma Doi’s strike in the 42nd minute ensured Kashima a spot in the quarter-finals on a 4-3 aggregate.

 Suwon Samsung Bluewings began their 2018 campaign with two consecutive defeats.
 Although they drew with Shanghai Shenhua at home on Matchday Three, the two-time champions emerged Group H winners after beating Kashima Antlers on the final match day to finish with 10 points.

 Meeting fellow Korea Republic side Ulsan Hyundai in the Round of 16, Suwon returned home with a 1-0 first leg defeat.
 However, Seo Jung-won’s team scored an emphatic 3-0 win in the return to advance 3-1 on aggregate.

 Tianjin Quanjian earned their spot in Group E after beating Ceres Negros in the Play-off, and showed that they were serious contenders for the 2018 AFC Champions League title when they edged 2016 winners Jeonbuk Hyundai Motors 4-2 on Matchday Four.

 Their consistency - Tianjin suffered just one defeat - guaranteed qualification to the last 16 after finishing as group runners-up with 13 points.